On 20 April 2020 the front delivery month in NYMEX WTI crude oil (May 2020) had a trading range of $58.17 a barrel or $58,170 per contract.

 On the 5th of May 2020 the front delivery in NYMEX crude settled at +$24.56 a barrel up $62.19 per barrel from the 20th of April’s -$37.63 close.

 On this move we we’re dinged for nearly $20,000 per contract trading the front delivery month (May 2020), adding insult to injury we bought crude at $1.77 a barrel the previous 30 year low was $10.80 barrel, we were of the belief there would be major support near zero and proved wrong.

 Problem trading the front delivery months in energy

 Front delivery months in all energy futures don’t have underlying options to hedge position risk as they approach delivery, nor do they have price limits (limit = maximum price movement allowed during a given trading day)

 This leaves the front delivery months susceptible to price manipulation even in a market as large as WTI crude, normally this manipulation is manageable as of the 20th of April 2020 this is no longer the case.

 GE-F trades the front delivery months, because risk cannot be objectively defined in this program we’ll be staying clear of WTI until NYMEX and the CFTC can prove they can effectively regulate the front months in energy.

 I have to say I will miss the GE-F program it’s has ha some exceptional runs over the last 6 1/2 years but markets change and programs fail risking $20,000 in a market that moves $58,170 per contract in a few hours in a $50,000 account is just irresponsible.

-We will continue to trade all other energy programs and markets where risk per trade can be objectively defined using premium neutral option stratgies or we have delivery procedure in place.
+We will continue to trade all other energy programs and markets where risk per trade can be objectively defined using premium neutral option strategies or we have a delivery procedure in place.
 If we can’t take delivery and/or objectively define risk we won’t trade the program.